3 Empowering Tips If You Feel Something Is Missing In Your Life.

 3. Harness the Power of the Universe to Guide Your Next Steps

 When you’re in the process of transformation, it can feel overwhelming—like you need to have all the answers right away.
-The truth is, you don’t need to figure it all out at once.
-Instead, learn to trust the process and open yourself to guidance from the universe, life force, or whatever resonates with you spiritually.
+The truth is, you don’t.
+You don’t need to see the whole path to take the next step.
+Instead, this is an invitation to trust the process and open yourself to deeper guidance—from the universe, life force, soul, or whatever resonates with you spiritually.

-Here’s how to start:
+Here’s how to begin listening:

-- “Please show me what my next step might be.”
+“Please show me what my next step might be.”

-- “Please give me the strength to take the next step.”
+“Please give me the strength to take the next step.”

-- “Please provide me with the guide or support I need.”
+“Please provide me with the guide or support I need.”

 Hi Bev, I feel like I’ve been at a point where I felt something was missing for a while now.
 Certain life circumstances have come up where I’m trying to figure this out but also in need of finding a job to support myself.
 I’m continually hurting my job hunt progress because I don’t know what it is I want that will help me feel like I’m not missing something.
 Is this work that can be done while also still chugging along with a 9 to 5?